 During (sub)task planning / assignment

-In the tasks module, when you create a (sub)task, you can view the status message and description of a user when assigning the (sub)task.
-By clicking on the plus sign, a drop-down list appears with all users and their respective status messages.
+In the Tasks module, the status message and description of a user can be viewed when assigning a task or subtask.
+Clicking the plus icon opens a dropdown list showing all users along with their current status messages.
 (See also: My Week)

 Status message / description when creating tasks